 The first thing that I noticed was that yoga was simply reduced to an exercise method.
-They might as well have been talking about aerobics, spinning, or just a general fitness class.
-This part by itself is not surprising, and slightly less concerning than the rest of the article.
-But, if you’re going to reduce it to the context of exercise, then please compare the injuries, their percentages, rates etc. along with those of what you, the author of the article, have reduced it to.
-I wonder what the stats are for injuries in other sports?
+They might as well have been talking about aerobics, spinning, or a general fitness class.
+This part by itself is not surprising, and is slightly less concerning than the rest of the article.
+But, if you’re going to reduce yoga to just exercise, then please compare the injuries and injury rates to those of what you have reduced it to.
+I wonder what the statistics are for injuries in other sports?
 I found this list rather quickly on the web.

 The following table of injuries is based on 2006 data compiled by the U.S. Consumer Product Safety Commission’s National Electronic Injury Surveillance System (NEISS).